nmanningFIT/CyberFinalProject/README.md

 As currently implemented, this repository showcases an exploration of **availability-based security controls**.
 In particular, it demonstrates the use of **rate limiting** to protect the application against Denial-of-Service (DoS) attacks.
 Two versions of the application are provided:

-- **With Rate Limiting:** Demonstrates how integrity controls can mitigate DoS attacks and maintain reliable service.
+- **With Rate Limiting:** Demonstrates how availability controls can mitigate DoS attacks and maintain reliable service.
 - **Without Rate Limiting:** Serves as a baseline for comparison and experimentation.

 **Key Features:**